isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 #### 7. I was recently diagnosed with or recovered from COVID-19.
 Am I exempted from the requirement to take a COVID-19 Polymerase Chain Reaction test (“PCR test”) within 72 hours before departure for Singapore?

-As a condition for entry into Singapore, <u>all</u> travellers arriving from Malaysia (except SC/PRs) under the PCA scheme <u>must</u> take a COVID-19 PCR test within 72 hours before departure for Singapore.
+As a condition for entry into Singapore, <u>all</u> travellers arriving from Malaysia under the PCA scheme <u>must</u> take a COVID-19 PCR test within 72 hours before departure for Singapore.
+The test must be taken at <b><a href="http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm">recognised or accredited laboratories in Malaysia</a></b>.
 As proof that the required PCR test has been taken, travellers should ask for a copy of the COVID-19 PCR test report that:

 -	Is in English (or accompanied with an English translation); and
 -	Contains the (i) Traveller’s name, Date of Birth or Passport number (per the passport used to travel to Singapore); and (ii) Date of the test.